CLappin/Future-Avalanche-Board/README.md

 ## Future Avalanche Board Mi-V Sample Designs

-This repository contains Libero projects for the Mi-V soft core processors family.
+This repository contains Libero projects for the Mi-V soft core processor family.
 FlashPro Express projects containing pre-generated programming files are also available for each of the designs.

 To download or clone the repository: